 8 MINUTES 20 SECONDS | VARIOUS PRINT SECQUENCES SO FAR | 2002 – ONGOING

-The prints form part of FL@33's ongoing 8 minutes 20 seconds project that was last updated in 2021 and includes various video patchwork compositions, sequence prints and exhibitions.
+The prints form part of FL@33's ongoing 8 minutes 20 seconds project that was once again updated in 2022 and includes various video patchwork compositions, sequence prints and exhibitions.

 The video 8min 20sec video composition (Cars #3, 2009/2020) was once rather fittingly described by a motion graphics enthusiast as 'a wonderful kaleidoscopic visual with subtle flickers of colour'.

 (...)
 (FL@33) has created a deceptively simple yet engagingly intricate video patchwork which blows Mike Figgis clean out of the water. (...)

 (...)
 8min 20sec: the ebb and flow of Paris traffic (...)
 The haunting soundtrack accompanying the hypnotic, looping film – which kicks in after about a minute and a half – was composed and performed especially for the video piece by the Mercury Quartet. (...)

 8 MINUTES 20 SECONDS | THE VERY EARLY YEARS | 2002 – 2004

 8min 20sec started as a concept in 2002 when we first started to record appropriate digital video footage – initially only with prints in mind.